-Between 7:30 a.m. and 5:30 p.m., Monday through Friday, Victim Services representatives answer calls and provide information about offender status, the criminal justice system, personal meetings with parole board members and services available to victims through the division.
-There were 43,871 telephone calls processed in Fiscal Year 2009.
-In addition, 612 calls pertaining to protective orders were processed and referred to the Texas Advocacy Project.
+During regular business hours, Victim Services representatives answer calls and provide information about offender status, the criminal justice system, personal meetings with the Board of Pardons and Paroles, and services available to victims through the division.
+There were 41,908 telephone calls processed in FY 2010.
+In addition, 851 calls pertaining to protective orders were processed and referred to the Texas Advocacy Project.

 Victim Information and Notification Everyday

-Victim Information and Notification Everyday (VINE) is a toll-free automated telephone service which allows victims to obtain offender information 24 hours a day in English or Spanish.
-If requested by a victim, VINE can automatically call to notify them when their offender is being processed for release.
-This system is a service offered to victims in addition to written notification.
-There were 13,022 VINE “call-ins” and 246 “call-outs” in Fiscal Year 2009.
+The Victim Services Division has partnered with Appriss, Inc., provider of the Victim Information and Notification Everyday (VINE), to enhance notification services.
+VINE offers a toll-free automated telephone service which gives VNS registrants access to limited offender information 24 hours a day, in either English or Spanish.
+If requested by the registrant, VINE can automatically call to notify them when their offender is being processed for release.
+This telephone service is available to victims in addition to written notifications.
+There were 12,746 VINE call-ins and 496 call-outs

 Texas Crime Victim Clearinghouse

 The Texas Crime Victim Clearinghouse (TxCVC) provides technical assistance, information and referrals to victims, victim service providers, law enforcement and criminal justice professionals.
-Every odd-numbered year, TxCVC updates the Victim Impact Statement (VIS) upon adjournment of the legislative session.
-The VIS is available in English and Spanish.
-TxCVC provides VIS training to victim assistance staff in district and county attorneys’ offices.
-It also sponsors an educational conference for victims, victim advocates and other criminal justice professionals.
-A quarterly newsletter, The Victim’s Informer, is produced by TxCVC and mailed to approximately 4,000 people.
+Every odd-numbered year, TxCVC updates the Victim Impact Statement (VIS) upon adjournment of the Texas Legislature.
+The VIS is available online in English and Spanish.
+TxCVC provides VIS training to victim assistance and criminal justice professionals whose statutory responsibilities include impact statements.
+In FY 2010, 32 training sessions were conducted with 1,123 attendees representing 155 Texas counties.
+The TxCVC also sponsors an educational conference for victims, victim advocates and other criminal justice professionals.
+Informational brochures and a quarterly newsletter, The Victim’s Informer, are produced by TxCVC and available online.

 Victim Impact Panel Program

-Through the Victim Impact Panel Program, victims and survivors of crime have the opportunity to share details of their victimization by addressing audiences of criminal justice professionals and offenders.
-The goal is to involve victims and survivors in the criminal justice process and give them a voice.
-There were 45 impact panels conducted in Fiscal Year 2009 with 31 new victim panelists and 73 referral or repeat panelists participating.
-More than 510 criminal justice professionals and 990 offenders attended.
+Through the Victim Impact Panel Program, crime victims have the opportunity to share details of their victimization and subsequent journey through the criminal justice system by addressing audiences of criminal justice professionals, students and offenders.
+The purpose is to involve victims and survivors in the criminal justice process and give them a voice.
+There were 52 impact panels conducted in FY 2010 with 19 new victim panelists and 89 existing or repeat panelists participating.
+More than 830 criminal justice professionals or students and 1,152 offenders attended.

 Victim Offender Mediation/Dialogue Program

-Victim Offender Mediation/Dialogue is a victim-initiated program that provides victims and survivors of violent crime the opportunity to have a structured, face-to-face meeting with their offender in a safe environment.
-Mediation is a process chosen by some victims to facilitate healing and recovery and to ask questions only the offender can answer.
-Under certain circumstances, alternatives are utilized in lieu of face-to-face mediation.
-Surrogate offenders or videotaped statements by the victim or the offender are two examples of these alternatives.
-There were 50 mediations completed in Fiscal Year 2009.
+Victim Offender Mediation/Dialogue provides victims and survivors of violent crime the opportunity to initiate a structured, person-to-person meeting with their offender in a safe environment.
+Mediation is chosen by some victims who wish meet directly with their offender to describe the impact of their victimization and receive answers to questions regarding the offense.
+Under certain circumstances, alternatives are used in lieu of person-to-person mediation, such as written statements by the victim.
+There were 43 mediations completed in FY 2010.

 The Victim Support and Community Education Program oversees a variety of services available to victims, including training, prison tours and assisting victims who view executions.
 In an effort to enhance victim awareness and sensitivity and prevent victimization, targeted training audiences include victims, criminal justice professionals and victim advocates.
 When appropriate, training staff uses victim impact panels.
-There were 927 victim advocates and service providers, students, criminal justice professionals and law enforcement personnel trained in Fiscal Year 2009.
-The program also provides training in individual peer support intervention for TDCJ employees interested in serving in the Crisis Response Intervention and Support Program (CRISP).
-CRISP teams are composed of dedicated volunteer employees throughout TDCJ, who have been trained in peer support to help mitigate the effects of a traumatic experience.
+There were 23 training sessions conducted with a total of 465 attendees in FY 2010.
+The program also provides training in individual peer support intervention for TDCJ employees who wish to join the Crisis Response Intervention and Support Program (CRISP).
+CRISP teams are composed of dedicated volunteer employees throughout TDCJ who are trained to help mitigate the effects of a traumatic experience.
 This training is certified by the International Critical Incident Stress Foundation.

-Victim Services facilitates the viewing of executions for victims.
+Victim Services arranges for victims’ family and friends to view executions.
 As many as five relatives or close friends of the victim can witness the offender’s execution.
-Witnesses may also include law enforcement personnel, trial officials or a spiritual advisor.
-Witnesses are prepared for and accompanied to the execution viewing by a Victim Services staff member.
+Witnesses may also include law enforcement personnel, trial officials, or a spiritual advisor.
+Victim witnesses are prepared for and accompanied to the execution by a Victim Services staff member.
+Supporters of the victim are allowed to accompany victim witnesses to the Huntsville Unit, but are not allowed to witness the execution.
 Staff also provides follow-up support and referrals as needed.
-During Fiscal Year 2009, at least one Victim Services representative attended 20 executions, providing support to 95 victim witnesses.
+During FY 2010, at least one Victim Services representative attended 21 executions, providing support to 95 victim witnesses and 49 victim supporters.

 Special Projects / Ombudsman